crissxross/cxsite-bluehost/README.md

 # cxsite

-**crissxross** site built in Angular 2
+**crissxross** showcase SPA built in Angular.

 *WORK IN PROGRESS...*

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.30.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0.

 ## Development server